OpenDartboard/OpenDartboard/README.md

 - **macOS**:   [COMMING SOON] - A macOS client for viewing scores and managing settings.
 - **TV's**:    [COMMING SOON] - A TV client for viewing scores on your big screen.
 ```

+For now, you can try out the [Debug Dashboard](https://opendartboard.github.io/debug/) or integrate with your own applications using the [WebSocket API](docs/api.md).

 ## Project Status & Roadmap